A Comprehensive Guide to Air Filters:

 How Often Should I Change a Filter?

-Most air system experts advise users to change out their filters at least every 3 months, but changing them every 1 to 2 months may be recommended depending on the air quality around you.
+Most air system experts advise users to change out their filters at least every 3 months for a 1' or 2" filter, but changing them every 1 to 2 months may be recommended depending on the air quality around you.
 Filters should be changed more frequently especially if you have a particularly busy lifestyle, you or someone in your family is prone to allergies, or if you have pets in your home.
+There are a lot of systems that use a bigger filter.
+4",5",6" filter.
+These filters will last up 12 months.

 How Do I Change a Filter?